 Producers and land managers are experiencing firsthand the impacts of climate change, which is caused by the build-up of greenhouse gases in the atmosphere.
 With support from NRCS, farmers, ranchers and forest landowners across the nation’s working lands can contribute to climate solutions.

 While NRCS offers a broad suite of voluntary conservation activities, the agency identifies a sub-set as critical to climate change mitigation.
-When applied appropriately, these activities may deliver quantifiable reductions in greenhouse gas emissions and/or increases in carbon sequestration.
-Many offer co-benefits and ancillary benefits that help operations build climate change resilience while addressing other natural resource concerns such as soil health, water quality, pollinator and wildlife habitat and air quality.
+When applied appropriately, these activities are expected to reduce greenhouse gas emissions or increase carbon sequestration.
+Many offer additional benefits that help operations build climate change resilience while addressing other natural resource concerns such as soil health, water quality, pollinator and wildlife habitat and air quality.

 Climate-Smart Agriculture and Forestry (CSAF) Mitigation Activities List